gitlabhq/gitlabhq/doc/user/clusters/applications.md

 ### Knative

-> Available for project-level clusters since GitLab 11.5.
+> - Available for project-level clusters since GitLab 11.5.
+> - Available for group-level and instance-level clusters since GitLab 12.3.

 [Knative](https://cloud.google.com/knative) provides a platform to create, deploy, and manage serverless workloads from a Kubernetes